American Express Centurion “Black” Card Lawsuit: Charged $1 Million and Walked Away

 In Florida, if a creditor files a lawsuit and obtains a judgment in court, they can garnish your wages to pay back your credit card debt.
 Unless he files for bankruptcy, I’m not sure what the endgame will be.

 Also known as the “AmEx Black Card”, this famous invitation-only card is known for requiring at least $250,000 in annual purchases and/or a $1 million in annual income.
 If approved, you still have to pay a $10,000 initiation fee and a $5,000 annual fee.
-Of course, it is also known for not having a preset spending limit… I wonder if he redeemed his Membership Rewards points first before walking away?
+Of course, it is also known for not having a hard credit limit… I wonder if he redeemed his Membership Rewards points first before walking away?

 My Money Blog has partnered with CardRatings and may receive a commission from card issuers.
 Some or all of the card offers that appear on this site are from advertisers and may impact how and where card products appear on the site.
 MyMoneyBlog.com does not include all card companies or all available card offers.
 All opinions expressed are the author’s alone, and has not been provided nor approved by any of the companies mentioned.